lyra/plugin-oscommerce/README.md

 ## Configuration

 Once the module is installed, to configure it:

 - Select "PayZen - Payment by credit card" (or "PayZen - Payment in installments by credit card") entry on the modules list.
 - Click `Edit` button to enter your PayZen credentials.

 ## License

-Each PayZen payment plugin source file included in this distribution is licensed under GNU GENERAL PUBLIC LICENSE (GPL 2.0 or later).
+Each PayZen payment plugin source file included in this distribution is licensed under the GNU GENERAL PUBLIC LICENSE (GPL 2.0 or later).

 Please see LICENSE.txt for the full text of the GPL 2.0 license.
-It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html .
+It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html.